beardymcjohnface/Nektool/README.md

 to launch NextFlow.
 Most of the command line arguments are boilerplate for running NextFlow and do not require much if any customisation.

+## Customising your tool

+__[Check out the wiki page](https://github.com/beardymcjohnface/Nektool/wiki/Customising-your-Nektool) for a detailed example on customising your Nektool.__

 ## Installing and testing your tool

 For development, cd to your Snaketool directory and install with pip: